 - The culture of CBS, and entertainment-industry cultures in general, need massive, revolutionary overhauls.
 Abuses of power for the most part are still ignored, enabled and whitewashed.
 This is a reported Vulture story, with some analysis of those issues, on Brad Kern, Leslie Moonves, CBS and the changes the past year have not brought about.

 - Speaking of change, I really enjoyed this event!
 It was the Chicago International Film Festival screening and panel discussion of the documentary “This Changes Everything,” an examination of decades of sexism and the systematic exclusion of women in Hollywood.
 Fun stuff, right?
 But honestly, this film (which features Taraji P. Henson, Meryl Streep, Shonda Rhimes, Jessica Chastain and so many other amazing women) is brisk, lively and interesting, and I’m not just saying that because I’m in it (toward the end, they interview me about my reporting on this topic).
-“This Changes Everything” premiered at TIFF and is on the festival circuit now, but will be more widely available later in 2019.
+“This Changes Everything” premiered at TIFF and then had a well-regarded run on the festival circuit, but it will be in movie theaters nationwide starting Aug.
+16 (it opens Aug.
+9 in LA and New York).
 I can’t wait for more people to see it.

 - Fuuuuuuuuck nooooooooooo.